-If you would like to learn more about Crypton washable and stain-resistant fabrics, give us a call.
+If you would like to learn more about Crypton fabrics, a washable and stain-resistant option, give us a call.
 We would love to show you this amazing technology.

 We know that gray is the new beige, that trend is nothing new, but grey doesn’t have to be used in a completely modern space.
 We love this guest bathroom where modern meets traditional style.
 Our vision was high end hotel feel with a simple clean look.

 Here is a closer looks at the vanity wall vignette.
 We chose a dark stain for the cabinetry to complement the white stone-top.
 The square shades on the vanity sconces add to the modern appeal, while the dark wood on the vanity provides a bit of traditional style.
 A pop of greenery by the sink provides an organic, fresh vibe that we love in any space.
 Our favorite piece is the watercolor of a proud schnauzer.
 We love to see the client’s personality come through in the accessories, and this family is a dog family.
 Plus, the warm colors in the painting complement our color palette.

 We didn’t ignore any details in this guest bathroom space.
 The pebble tiles that we chose for the shower floor add to the organic feel, and are so interesting to look at.
 Because this tile is busy, we limited its use to the shower floor, using a much more subdued large rectangular tile for the shower walls.